coconut-xr/xinteraction/docs/distance.md

 }
 ```

-In the next section we introduce the event capture concept (in the web known as pointer capture) and show how to event captures to build a dragging interaction.
+In the next section, we introduce the event capture concept (in the web known as pointer capture) and show how to use event captures to build a dragging interaction.

 <span style="font-size: 2rem">⤷ [Next Section](event-capture.md)</span>